LevCarlo/AFTAN/README.md

 ### What's New

-Added output of absolute amplitude for each period, enabling HV ratio analysis.
+Output non-log absolute amplitude for each period, enabling HV ratio analysis.
 [Requires validation]